Fully-Connected-Graph/GAPC-Website/public/rules/index.md

 ### Introduction

-- Participation is made in teams of 1, 2 or 3 persons.
+- Participation is made in teams of 1, 2 or 3 people.
 - The team captain is the only one who needs to register the team.
 - You can register alone and then be added to a random team.